senyc/.dotfiles/README.md

   1. `home` which contains all files/directories that live in the user's home path (`$HOME`)
   2. `config` which contains all files/directories that live in the user's standard configuration path often known as `$XDG_CONFIG_HOME`

-To dynamically link the files in the source repository to the system path the shell script `setup` can be invoked to search the user's file system.
-Upon the user's confirmation, link files that don't already exists are linked.For files that already exist, the user is prompted on if they would like to remove them for linking.
+To dynamically link files in the source repository to the local system the shell script `setup` can be used.
+Upon the user's confirmation, it will create new symbolic links for files that don't exist on the system.
+For files that already exist, the user is prompted on if they would like to remove them for linking.
 All prompts can be skipped with the appropriate option.

 ```
 Usage: ./setup OPTION...